-7. Conclusions
+7 Conclusions

 Additive manufacturing, also known as 3D printing is an innovating technology that allows the manufacturing of complex objects at a low cost (e.g., prototyping, material, energy).
-By taking advantage of a 5-axis printer, we propose a strategy to print complex objects by decompose them into simpler parts.
-A heuristic was proposed to address the optimal parts printing sequencing, taking into consideration the (possible many) optimal printing direction of each part.
-This strategy is shown to provide optimal printing sequences of parts avoiding the need of support for overhang parts.
+By taking advantage of a 5-axis printer, we propose a strategy to print complex objects by decomposing them into simpler parts.
+A heuristic was proposed to address the optimal parts printing sequence, taking into consideration the optimal printing direction of each part.
+This strategy is shown to provide optimal printing sequences of parts and avoid support for overhang parts.

-The optimal printing sequence relies on the previous solution of auxiliary sub-problems consisting of the minimizing of the staircase effect, the support area, or the building time of each part forming the object to be printed.
-A multistart multisplit local search (MMLS) was proposed to compute the possible many local and global optima for each sub-problem.
-The MMLS solver considers a set of points from which local search (LS) procedures then proceed.
-The LS set of points is dynamically updated by using quadratic models as underestimators of the objective function, which are used to guess about the objective function landscape.
+The optimal printing sequence relies on the previous solution of auxiliary sub-problems consisting of: minimizing of the staircase effect, the support area, or the building time of each part forming the object.
+A multistart multisplit local search (MMLS) was proposed to compute the possible many local or global optima for each sub-problem.
+The MMLS solver considers a set of points where local search (LS) procedures iterate.
+The LS set of points is dynamically updated by using quadratic models as underestimators of the objective function, which are used to guess the objective function landscape.
 Based on how well these quadratic models fit the true objective function, new points are added (splitting) or removed (merging) from the LS set of points.
-The MMLS solver provides a set of optimal printing directions for each part of the object, which are of major importance for the next stage of finding an optimal printing sequence of parts.
+The MMLS solver computes a set of (approximate) optimal printing directions for each part of the object, which are then used for the next stage of finding an optimal printing sequence of parts.